rsinger86/drf-access-policy/README.md

 ## Object-Level Permissions/Conditions <a id="object-level-perm"> </a>

-You may be wondering, but what object-level permissions?
-Not to worry - you can easily check object-level access in a custom condition that's evaluated to determine whether the statement takes effect.
-This condition is passed the `view` instance, so you can conveniently get the model instance with a call to `view.get_object()`.
-You can even reference multiple conditions, to keep your access methods focused and testable.
+What object-level permissions?
+You can easily check object-level access in a custom condition that's evaluated to determine whether the statement takes effect.
+This condition is passed the `view` instance, so you can  get the model instance with a call to `view.get_object()`.
+You can even reference multiple conditions, to keep your access methods focused and testable, as well as parametrize these conditions with arguments.

 ```python
 class AccountAccessPolicy(AccessPolicy):